Non-Residential Tax Assessment

 What progress are we making?

-- This trend and trends that affect employment are being considered through the Plan and Manage Growth Term of Council Priority.
+- This trend and trends that affect employment are have been implemented through the Plan and Manage Growth Term of Council Priority.